rathnaarun77/nkp-checks/README.md

 # NKP Pre-deployment - port connectivity check

 ## Overview
-This role is used to verify the port requirements for deploying NKP management cluster on a Nutanix infrastructure.
+This Ansible role is used to verify the port requirements for deploying Nutanix Kubernetes Platform(NKP) cluster on a Nutanix infrastructure.

 ## Usage